 A 27 year old New Yorker sued Subway because he took a bite of a sandwich and found a 7 inch knife baked into the bread.
 The knife did not cut him and he did not swallow it.
 The reason he sued was because he was violently ill with “severe stomach issues” for three hours and he claims that he caught food poisoning from the handle of the knife which was plastic and according to the man, filthy.
 He sued for $1,000,000.

 This is a true case of believe it or not.
 Christopher Roller, a resident of Minnesota sued David Blaine and David Copperfield - demanding that they reveal their secret magic tricks to him.
 He demanded 10% of their total income for life.
-The reason for the suit was that Roller believed that the magicians are defying the laws of physics and thereby using godly powers.
+The reason for the suit was that Roller believed that the magicians were defying the laws of physics and thereby using godly powers.
 But it got worse.
-Roller was suing not just because the magicians were using God’s powers, but because he thinks he is God and therefore it is his powers that they were stealing.
+Roller was suing not just because the magicians were using God's powers, but because he believed that he was God and therefore it was his powers that they were stealing.

 Marcy Noriega, a California police officer decided to tase a suspect in the back of her car when he became uncontrollable and started kicking at the windows.
 Noriega drew her taser from her belt and fired it at the man.
 Unfortunately for the crook, the officer had accidentally drawn her gun instead and she shot him in the chest, killing him.
 The city sued the taser company, arguing that any reasonable officer could mistakenly draw and shoot their gun instead of their taser.
 They sued for the full costs of the wrongful death lawsuit which the man's family had filed against the city.

-A 52 year old traffic officer from Los Angeles sued Victoria’s Secret for damage to her eye.
+A 52 year old traffic officer from Los Angeles sued Victoria's Secret for damage to her eye.
 The damage was caused, claimed the cop, Macrida Patterson, when she was trying on a new thong.
 The tight fit caused a metal clip to fly off hitting her in the eye.
 The case was filed on June 9, 2008 and Officer Patterson was seeking unspecified damages.
-The courts have not yet informed the officer that as a traffic cop, she doesn’t need fancy underwear as she is unlikely to ever have a date anyway.
+The courts did not inform the officer that as a traffic cop, she did not need fancy sexy underwear as she was unlikely to ever have a meaningful date anyway.